simeononsecurity/simeononsecurity.ch/content/articles/wireless-connectivity_-troubleshooting-common-wi-fi-problems/index.en.md

 ### Limited Range

 When dealing with limited range in a Wi-Fi network, it is important to understand the factors that can contribute to this issue. **Signal strength** plays a crucial role in determining the range of a Wi-Fi network.
 If the signal is weak, it may not reach certain areas of your home or office, resulting in limited range.
-Additionally, **interference** from other devices or objects can also affect the range of your Wi-Fi network.
+Also, **interference** from other devices or objects can also affect the range of your Wi-Fi network.
 Objects like walls, furniture, and appliances can block or weaken the Wi-Fi signal, leading to limited coverage.

 Troubleshooting Wi-Fi Problems
 ------------------------------